Anne Madden (artist): Early life

 Anne M. Madden was born in London in 1932 to an Irish father and an Anglo-Chilean mother.
-Madden spent her first years in Chile, where her Father owned a farm.
+Madden spent her first years in Chile, where her father owned a farm.
 Madden's family moved to Corrofin, Ireland when she was ten years old.
 She subsequently moved to London and attended the Chelsea School of Arts and Crafts.

 Her father died in a car crash when she was a teenager.
 She also lost her sister and brother-in-law in a plane crash, which left Madden as guardian to three young children.
 Her brother died at a young age of injuries sustained by falling down the stairs.
 Her work was then interrupted for three years in the 1950s by a series of operations on her spine following a riding accident.
 During that time she met the painter Louis le Brocquy who was then working in London.
-They married in Chartres Cathedral in 1958 and set up house and studio in Carros in the south of France, where they remained until 2000.
+They married in Chartres Cathedral in 1958 and set up a house and studio in Carros in the south of France, where they remained until 2000.